 - Keep an eye on your stuff!
 With such crowds, you’ll want to keep a tight grip on your valuables and your kids!

-Editor’s Note: “Where To Watch The 2023 National Day Fireworks In Hong Kong” was most recently updated in September 2023 by Fashila Kanakka.
+Editor’s Note: “Where To Watch Chinese New Year Fireworks In 2025” was most recently updated in January 2025 by Sassy Mama.
 With special thanks to Najuka Redkar for her contribution.